Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

 For any $s,t \in G$ we have $(s,t) \in G^{(2)}$ if and only if $d(s) = r(t)$.
 For any unit $u \in G^{(0)}$, we let $G^u \ov{\mathrm{def}}{=} r^{-1}(\{u\})$ and $G_u \ov{\mathrm{def}}{=} d^{-1}(\{u\})$.

-A locally compact groupoid is a groupoid $G$ endowed with a locally compact topology such that the map $s \mapsto s^{-1}$ are continuous and the map $(s,t) \to st$ is continuous with respect to the relative topology on $G^{(2)}$ as a subset of $G \times G$.
+\paragraph{Measured groupoids} A locally compact groupoid is a groupoid $G$ equipped with a locally compact topology, where the inversion map $s \mapsto s^{-1}$ is continuous, and the multiplication map $(s,t) \mapsto st$ is continuous with respect to the relative topology on $G^{(2)}$, considered as a subset of $G \times G$.